erinaldi/academic-kickstart/content/publication/ungauged-jhep/index.md

 summary: "We study the thermodynamics of the ‘ungauged’ D0-brane matrix model by Monte Carlo simulation.
 Our results appear to be consistent with the conjecture by Maldacena and Milekhin."

+image:
+  caption: Numerical results comparing the energy of gauged and ungauged systems.
+  focal_point: Smart

 # Is this a selected publication? (true/false)
 featured: true